dapr/docs/getting-started/readme.md

 $ dapr init --kubernetes
 ⌛  Making the jump to hyperspace...
 ✅  Deploying the Dapr Operator to your cluster...
 ✅  Success!
 Dapr has been installed.
-To verify, run 'kubectl get pods' in your terminal.
+To verify, run 'kubectl get pods -w' in your terminal.
 ```

+*Note: It may take a few seconds for the pods to show up*

 Dapr CLI installs Dapr to `default` namespace of Kubernetes cluster.